szanata/PhoneStateChangeListener/README.md

 3 - Possible values to 'state' variable are:

-    plugins.PhoneStateChangeListener.IDLE // when the none call are being made plugins.PhoneStateChangeListener.RINGING // when the phone is ringing plugins.PhoneStateChangeListener.OFFHOOK // when the phone is busy plugins.PhoneStateChangeListener.NONE // when something goes wrong
+    plugins.PhoneStateChangeListener.IDLE // when no call is being made plugins.PhoneStateChangeListener.RINGING // when the phone is ringing plugins.PhoneStateChangeListener.OFFHOOK // when the phone is during a call conversation plugins.PhoneStateChangeListener.NONE // when something goes wrong

 4 - To stop listening to this: